-- abide by the rules and regulations for the degree of PhD as outlined in the Research Studies Guide; - abide by the Postgraduate Awards Terms and Conditions and the Researcher's Acceptance and Undertaking; - accept the conditions of the University's Code of Practice on Intellectual Property Rights; - devote him/herself to full-time study or training under the direction of the appointed supervisors throughout the period of the award; - provide the University with full information concerning changes in circumstances which may affect the progress and payment of the scholarship; - inform the University of withdrawal from study or training, or any absence (in excess of 14 days) through accident or illness;

-- repay to the Doctoral College, any amount by which sums paid during the tenure of the award exceed (for whatever reason) any grant payable in respect of that period and/or agree that the Ulster University deduct from subsequent payment(s); and - inform the University if s/he takes up paid employment or commences another postgraduate course prior to the end of the tenure of the award.
+- abide by the rules and regulations for the degree of PhD as outlined in the Research Studies Guide; - abide by the Postgraduate Awards Terms and Conditions and the Researcher's Acceptance and Undertaking; - accept the conditions of the University's Code of Practice on Intellectual Property Rights; - devote him/herself to full-time study or training under the direction of the appointed supervisors throughout the period of the award; - provide the University with full information concerning changes in circumstances which may affect the progress and payment of the scholarship; - inform the University of withdrawal from study or training, or any absence (in excess of 14 days) through accident or illness; - repay to the University any amount overpaid for any reason whatsoever; and inform the University if s/he takes up paid employment or commences another postgraduate course prior to the end of the tenure of the award.
 PhD researchers who take up employment outside the above regulations may be asked to withdraw from the programme and/or lose entitlement to funding.